The Historic Yellowstone Trail

 In Colfax, we paused for a quick meal before heading north on US-195.
 The road led us through Steptoe and on to Rosalia, where we stopped to admire the old Milwaukee Road concrete trestle, still bearing the Yellowstone Trail marker.
 In Rosalia, we photographed some historic homes and the restored Texaco Station, built in 1923, which now serves as a visitor center.

 Leaving Rosalia, we encountered a stretch of original concrete pavement near Thornton, where the road parallels an abandoned railroad line.
-We photographed a 1916 concrete drainage tunnel under the old railroad bed and continued our journey through Thornton, north to Spangle.
+We photographed a 1916 concrete drainage tunnel under the old railroad bed and continued our journey through Thornton, and then north to Spangle.
 Finally, we arrived in Spokane, marking the end of this leg of our Yellowstone Trail adventure.